 Needless to say, Muay Thai is a national obsession in Thailand.
 Fights are organised even beyond the prestigious venues of Lumpinee and Rajadamnern Stadiums.
 It’s not uncommon to witness makeshift rings at temple fairs, festivals, and even high-profile funerals.

 As a result, Muay Thai athletes there have many avenues to refine their skills.
-The likelihood of finding a high-caliber training partner is much higher.
+The likelihood of finding a high-calibre training partner is much higher.
 So, knock yourself out and test out your clinching.

 Note: Don’t expect to jostle with top-tier fighters at your gym if you’re a novice.